CustomAtlas/lift-off/README.md

 # lift_off

-This is my first Flutter app
+This is my first Flutter app with very very simple Firebase authentication